v-xuto/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

    - `/ping` : This just answers "hello world" and is a good way to test if your packages are installed correctly without testing Azure itself.
    - `/` : The MSI sample itself

+## Use latest Key Vault SDK

+The Key Vault SDK package version here is **0.3.x**, if you are using the [latest](https://pypi.org/project/azure-keyvault-secrets/) version of the Key Vault secret SDK package, please refer to the following examples:

+ * [helloworld.py](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/keyvault/azure-keyvault-secrets/samples/hello_world.py) - Examples for common Key Vault secret tasks:

+   * Get DefaultAzureCredential Credentials
+   * Create a secret client
+   * Create a new Secret
+   * Get an existing secret
+   * Update an existing secret
+   * Delete a secret

 ## Deploying on Azure Web App